Missouri Coalition Against Common Core

 (E) the extent to which activities funded by the initial grant led to the blending or braiding of other public and private funding;

-· The grants require alignment to Head Start and the Child Development Block Grants that in turn require [in eleven different places in the , such as Section 642B(a)(2)(B)(iii)] national preschool standards.
-These standards are being correlated and aligned to the K-12 Common Core by and .
-They include very controversial and (p.
+· The grants require alignment to Head Start and the Child Development Block Grants that in turn require [in eleven different places in the current Head Start statute, such as Section 642B(a)(2)(B)(iii)] national preschool standards.
+These standards are being correlated and aligned to the K-12 Common Core by national organizations and states like California.
+They include very controversial and subjective psychosocial standards like gender identity (p.
 27), creating a “Baby Common Core.”
-(See more details on the problematic language fro the original Senate language ).
+(See more details on the problematic language fro the original Senate language HERE).

-· containing approximately 30 studies of Head Start and state preschool programs documents overwhelming evidence of ineffectiveness; fade out of beneficial effects in the early grades; or actual academic or emotional harm.
+· A research compilation containing approximately 30 studies of Head Start and state preschool programs documents overwhelming evidence of ineffectiveness; fade out of beneficial effects in the early grades; or actual academic or emotional harm.
 The most recent study is from Tennessee, Senator Alexander’s home state, in September of this year.

 9. ADVANCES PROFITING BY PRIVATE CORPORATIONS USING EDUCATION DOLLARS THAT SHOULD GO TO CLASSROOMS: While it is well known how test and education materials publishers and private foundations such as the Bill & Melinda Gates Foundation and the Eli Broad Foundation have provided grants to education non-government organizations to advance private entities ‘education reform agenda, the draft bill language allowed states to use Title II funds (now meant for class size reduction and teacher quality initiatives, for social impact bonds, which is another profiteering scheme to loot tax payer dollars meant for education of children.